duckietown/duckietown-lx/braitenberg/README.md

 They will also indicate the use of other tools.

-## Phase 2: experiment in finding connections, modifying the agent
+## Phase 2: Experiment in finding connections, modifying the agent

 In this phase you have to experiment with the rest of the agent.